 Victims: Manolis Veloudos & Barney van Heerden

-The other five cases in the recent murder spree of gay men began with Manolis Veloudos, who was killed in April last year.
+On Tuesday, The Star newspaper reported that it had uncovered a sixth murder of a gay man.
+The other known cases in the recent murder spree began with Manolis Veloudos, who was killed in April last year.
 He was followed by Jim Cathels, Oscar O’Hara (33), Siphiwe Selby Nhlapo (36) and, most recently, Barney van Heerden (39) last month.